 email or 858-822-5223.

 Our physician-scientists and researchers are involved in many exciting studies, and the Head and Neck Cancer Center awards annual grants to projects that will ultimately improve curative treatment as well as the quality of care for patients and their families.
-Projects that received grants in 2017 include:
+Projects that received grants this year include:

 Novel Approaches to Inhibit Immune Suppression in Head and Neck Cancer